mickaelgermemont/AttendanceCoin/README.md

 - deploy on testnet
 - distribution to people who submitted issue or commented in issues on github

+Subjects for later
-how to make it worthwhile to own?
+- how to make it worthwhile to own?
+- worthwhile because i can show it to employers?
+- what do you do with the coin? trade it for an interview?

 # Attendance Coin is class cash
 it is a ERC20 Token, Fungible